ardeora-cmu/Project5/README.md

 ```
 To kill a job, you will need the Job ID.
 The Job ID may be found by running mapred job -list.

-Execute a map reduce job on the cluster of machines.
+The "hadoop jar" command allows us to execute a map reduce job on the cluster.
 The file temperature.jar holds the map reduce code.
 Next,
 a path to the class with a main routine is provided.
 Then, the input and output is specified.
 The input is a file
 that must exist on the distributed file system and the output is a directory that will be created.
 It must
 not exist before running the command or you will receive an exception.